How to Use Partner Scoring to Increase Channel ROI

-Partner data is available like never.
-There is a wide range of systems to capture this information:
+Partner data is available like never before, and wide range of systems exist to capture key information:

-- Transactional point of sales data is captured by most vendors capture.
-This is a wealth of information.
+- Vendors capture most transactional point of sales data, which is a wealth of information.
 It often contains not just how much a partner sold, but the product mix and often customer information.

-- Deal registration and incentive engines capture pipeline, close rate, partner sales capabilities, joint selling effectiveness.
+- Deal registration and incentive engines capture pipeline, close rate, partner sales capabilities, and joint selling effectiveness.

-- Training, certification, and readiness programs can capture the number of reps and SEs and level of training and certifications earned.
+- Training, certification, and readiness programs can capture the number of reps and SEs as well as the level of training and certifications earned.
 Appropriately done, app centers and product certifications can give detailed insight into partner developed IP.

 - Portals and campaign engines should track and manage engagement at the individual and the partner level.

-- Support consumption, both by the partner and their customers, can and should be tracked.
+- Support consumption, both by the partner and their customers.

 - Program registrations, web forms, and partner business plans should feed profile collection.

-This does not include all the information about partners that is now available through different third-party providers.
+Additional information about partners is also available through different third-party providers.

-Partner scoring is a statistical model.
-It needs to be based on numeric observations.
-This does not mean you cannot have qualitative information about your partner’s performance.
-It does mean that you avoid baking that information into your scoring model.
+Partner scoring is a statistical model and needs to be based on numeric observations.
+However, you can still include qualitative information about your partner’s performance.

-One way to avoid this is to make observable, qualitative information into numeric data.
+Try to turn observable, qualitative information into numeric data.
 For example, you can ask partner managers to rank a partner’s alignment to your platform as a positive, neutral, or negative data point.
-This lets you make calculations based on these data points.
-But be careful, too many of these types of measures will likely skew your scoring based on biases and partner favoritism.
+This lets you make calculations based on associated values.
+But be careful, too many qualitative measures or weighting them heavily can skew your scoring, based on biases and partner favoritism.

-You are better using this information as notations and context.
-This way, they do not influence a partner’s score, but they may explain it.
+Alternatively, you can use qualitative scores as notations and context.
+This way, they do not influence a partner’s score, but they may help explain it.

 As mentioned earlier, the real value of a partner scoring system is evaluating the changes that happen over time.
 If you do not have repeatable data, this is hard to do.

-The challenge for channel organizations is this data is usually spread across many different systems, and often the channel group is not the “owner” of the data.
+The challenge for channel organizations is this data is usually spread across many different systems, and often the channel group does not own the data.

 - You increase your ability to model out “what if” scenarios internally

 Think hard about your model and try to get it right the first time.
 Every meaningful change requires the recalculation of the entire model.
-This means past data as well as current.
+This means past and current data.